Jarred-Sumner/peechy/README.md

 # Peechy Message Format

-This is fork of evanw's excellent [Kiwi Message Format](https://github.com/evanw/kiwi).
+This is fork of evanw's excellent [Kiwi Message Format](https://github.com/evanw/kiwi). evanw did essentially all the work and deserves the credit.
+I made some incompatible changes for my own usecase.

 ## Installation